HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Tessa Charles is an accelerator physicist at the Australian Synchrotron.
+Her reserach interests include ultra low emittance storage rings for colliders and 4th generation light sources, compact accelerators for cultural heritage and other applications, and non-linear beam dynamics.
 {style="text-align: justify;"}